Brother Jonathan (novel): Sex

 As with nearly all of Neal's novels, Brother Jonathan includes scenes much more sexually explicit than its contemporaries.
-Walter seduces Emma, and like in many of Neal's earlier novels, the male protagonist demonstrates guilt after committing sexual misdeeds.
+Walter seduces Emily, and like in many of Neal's earlier novels, the male protagonist demonstrates guilt after committing sexual misdeeds.
 The story explores the consequences of those actions for both men and women.
 Walter also grows in his views on female sexual virtue after becoming more acquainted with women of varying sexual activity in New York.
 He comes to dismiss virtuous women and praise the promiscuous as those who "fall, not because of their being worse – but because of their being better, than usual".
 Publisher William Blackwood warned that "the pictures you give of seduction &c. are such as would make your work a sealed book to nine tenths of ordinary readers".
 Scholar Fritz Fleischmann acknowledged the historic importance of the novel's treatment of female virtue, male profligacy, and seduction of women by men, but asserted that Neal failed to craft a successful theme on the topic.